 What is Mindfulness & How to Make the Most of this Deck

-Mindfulness itself is a challenges to define, let alone to get started practicing.
-That's why we made the originalGrowing Mindfuldeck before there were really any other deck like it on the market -- to help you spark your practice with how handy and accessible these cards are to use and share with others.
-We're heard it said that mindfulness is neither hard nor easy, but it's remembering to be mindful that's hard!
+Mindfulness itself is a challenge to define, let alone start practicing.
+That's why we made the originalGrowing Mindfuldeck before there was really any other deck like it on the market -- to help you spark your practice with how handy and accessible these cards are to use and share with others.
+We've heard it said that mindfulness is neither hard nor easy, but it's remembering to be mindful that's hard!

 We think of mindfulness as: